 Director: Janet S. Lee, MD

-The Acute Lung Injury (ALI)/ Adult Respiratory Distress Syndrome (ARDS) Research Program is focused on the investigation of fundamental mechanisms in lung injury and repair.
+The Acute Lung Injury (ALI) / Adult Respiratory Distress Syndrome (ARDS) Research Program is focused on the investigation of fundamental mechanisms in lung injury and repair.
 The program utilizes advanced tools in molecular, biochemical, and clinical investigation.
 Our research integrates multiple disciplines including clinical, basic and translational science and joins faculty with diverse expertise in lung biology, immunology, microbiology, molecular genetics, chemistry, computational and infectious diseases to provide broad opportunities in training, education, and research.

-The mission of the ALI/ARDS Center is to synergize basic and translational discoveries that can lead to novel treatments for patients with severe acute lung injury.
-The ALI Center focuses on:
+The mission of the ALI/ARDS Center is to synergize basic and translational discoveries that can lead to novel diagnostics and treatments for patients with acute lung injury.
+The objectives are to:

 Dr. Janet Lee’s research interest includes neutrophil-mediated lung inflammation and injury.
 Specifically, Dr. Lee’s laboratory investigates the role of chemokines, chemokine binding proteins and receptors in facilitating the process of lung inflammation.
 One primary focus of the laboratory is the Duffy antigen, a high affinity inflammatory chemokine binding protein expressed on red cells and endothelium, and its regulation of neutrophilic lung injury and inflammation.
 The laboratory is currently investigating the role of red cell transfusion in perpetuating thrombo-inflammatory injury in the susceptible host.
 Dr. Lee’s interest also includes how we examine systemic markers of inflammation in neutrophilic lung diseases such as acute lung injury and chronic obstructive pulmonary disease.